fvGP#

 [0.2, 0.3,1],[0.9,0.6,1]]

-This has to be understood and taken into account when customizing fvgp for multi-task use.
+This has to be understood and taken into account when customizing fvGP for multi-task use.
 The examples will provide deeper insights.

 Parameters:

-• x_data (np.ndarray or list) – The input point positions.
-Shape (V x Di), where Di is the fvgp.fvGP.input_space_dim.
+• x_data (np.ndarray | list) – The input point positions.
+Shape (V x Di), where Di is the fvgp.fvGP.input_set_dim.
 For multi-task GPs, the index set dimension = input space dimension + 1.
 If dealing with non-Euclidean inputs x_data should be a list, not a numpy array.
+In this case, both the index set and the input space dim are set to 1.

-• y_data (np.ndarray or list) – The values of the data points.
-Shape (V,No) if y_data is an array.
+• y_data (np.ndarray) – The values of the data points.
+Shape (V,No).
 It is possible that not every entry in x_data has all corresponding tasks available.
-In that case y_data can be a list of numpy arrays.
-In that case make sure that every entry in y_data has a corresponding output_position of the same shape.
+In that case y_data may have np.nan as the corresponding entries.

 • init_hyperparameters (np.ndarray, optional) – Vector of hyperparameters used to initiate the GP.
 The default is an array of ones with the right length for the anisotropic Matern kernel with automatic relevance determination (ARD).
 The task direction is simply considered a separate dimension.
 If gp2Scale is enabled, the default kernel changes to the anisotropic Wendland kernel.
+The full hyperparameter vector is passed to the kernel, mean, and noise callables, but the index ranges used by each callable are disjoint and user-defined.
+Each callable must only read the indices reserved for it.
+The gradient computation relies on this: when a hyperparameter index belongs to the mean function its kernel derivative is assumed zero, and vice versa.

 • gp2Scale (bool, optional) – Turns on gp2Scale.
 This will distribute the covariance computations across multiple workers.
 This is an advanced feature for HPC GPs up to 10 million data points.
 If gp2Scale is used, the default kernel is an anisotropic Wendland kernel which is compactly supported.
 There are a few things to consider (read on); this is an advanced option.
 If no kernel is provided, the compute_device option should be revisited.
 The default kernel will use the specified device to compute covariances.
 The default is False.